MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

     1. On the **Shifts** page, click **Audit events**.
 The audit event that was registered when the shift was closed should be displayed.
 The **Log string** field should contain the shift number.
     1. Open the **Fiscal transactions** tab and check that there is a fiscal transaction with the successful registration status.
     1. The text in the **Fiscal register response** field is in the JSON format and contains the digital signature of the shift, the string that was used for digital signing of the shift, the signed shift sequential number, as well as the thumbprint of the certificate that is used for digital signing, the hash algorithm, and the version of the digital signing algorithm, which can later be used to verify the digital signature.
-    1. Check that the signed shift sequential number is equal to the sequential number of the previous shift on the same register, if any, plus one.
+    1. Check that the signed shift sequential number is equal to the sequential number of the previous shift on the same register, if any, plus 1.
     1. Check the string that was used for [digital signing of the shift](#digital-signing-of-closed-shifts).
 Validate the amounts of the shift and other data.
 Check the previous signature for the same register.
     1. Note the sequential number of the signed shift and its digital signature to use them for further validation of the next shift.